Resident Training Program in Veterinary Anatomic Pathology

 Qualifications & Requirements for Admission to the Program: Qualifications for admission include a DVM (or equivalent degree) from a veterinary school accredited by the AVMA (preferred) and a scholastic record sufficient for acceptance into graduate school (a minimum GPA of 3.0 on a 4.0 scale for undergraduate and veterinary school courses).
 Although resident applicants do not apply to graduate school at the time of application to the residency, we give preference to residents who are qualified to continue their advanced training in a post-doctoral degree program.
 GRE scores can be included by are not required for application to residency program.

 Application: All application materials can be submitted in electronic or hard copy except official transcripts and class rank.
-Required application materials that must be received by the October 31, 2014 deadline consist of:
+Required application materials that must be received by the TBD deadline consist of:

 1) Letter of Intent specifying interests and professional goals.
 Additionally the letter should include which position or positions you are applying for (standard; zoo and wildlife; lab animal or senior).
 Applicants are welcome to apply for more than one position but must rank the order of their preference.